andrewisen/AI281X-Flask-RESTful-Demo/README.md

 ### Prerequisites

 Basic knowledge of programming, API and Python is recommended.
-A working Python 3 enviroment is requred.
+A working Python 3 enviroment is required.

 ```
 Python 3.4 or newer (Required)